 Harry Potter and the Prisoner of Azkaban

-It also makes a very good use of time travel as a trope, finding a magical counterpart to the time machine – the Time Turner.
-For a book about magic, Rowling artfully uses the concept of time travel without any obvious paradoxes and does a great job to build a story where the final moments feel like a delayed victory after an obviously possible sad ending with the death of Buckbeak and Sirius.
+It also makes very good use of time travel as a trope, finding a magical counterpart to the time machine – the Time Turner.
+For a book about magic, Rowling artfully uses the concept of time travel without any obvious paradoxes and does a great job of building a story where the final moments feel like a delayed victory after an obviously possible sad ending with the death of Buckbeak and Sirius.

 Harry Potter and the Half-Blood Prince

 A prime example of this theme is the relationship between Harry Potter and Albus Dumbledore.
-As Dumbledore recognizes the end as being closer than ever, he recruits and mentors Harry and teaches him everything that will be crucial to the defeating of Lord Voldemort.
-Furthermore, the relationships between Hermione and Ron, and Ginny and Harry are also explored in more detail than ever.
+As Dumbledore recognizes the end as being closer than ever, he recruits and mentors Harry and teaches him everything that will be crucial to defeating Lord Voldemort.
+Furthermore, the relationships between Hermione and Ron and Ginny and Harry are also explored in more detail than ever.

 By leaving the book on a cliffhanger with the nature of Severus Snape revealed to an extent, this book sets up a very interesting beginning for the last novel.
 It also explores Lord Voldemort’s history and origins, giving readers some justifiable cause to understand Voldemort’s current thought processes.